nixnull/agoranomic.github.io/index.md

 ## Why Agora?

+### A Historic Game

-At **27 years old**, Agora is the longest running nomic.
-It has also seen around **200 players** come and go, with an average of 15-20 at any given time.
+At 27 years old, Agora is the longest running nomic.
+It has also seen around 200 players come and go, with an average of 15-20 at any given time.
 Some players have been playing for more than a decade.
 Agora has been around for a long time, and plans to stay.

-Agora is egalitarian.
-The rules shy away from giving power to experienced players; long participation and notable contributions are rewarded with official recognition, not special privilege.
-Players are able to participate from the moment they join, and all voices are respected in all discussions.
-As a symbol of its idealism (and a quirk of the time and place it originates from) Agora uses the Spivak pronoun system (e/em/eir/eirs) for all persons.
+Despite this age, there is no fundamental difference between new and experienced players.
+Long participation and notable achievement is rewarded with official recognition, not special privilege.
+Players can participate as soon as they join, experienced players will help you learn, and all voices are appreciated in all conversations.

+### A Community

-History and idealism aside, Agora is a game, and we try to have fun together.
-It's also a warm and supportive community, consisting of both people who have been around for years and people who just joined.
+History aside, Agora is a game, and we try to have fun together.
+It's also a warm and supportive community.
 If this sounds like your idea of a good time, please come join us!

 </div>